 "A Party may at any time adjust its existing nationally determined contribution with a view to enhancing its level of ambition, in accordance with guidance adopted by the Conference of the Parties serving as the meeting of the Parties to the Paris Agreement."

 If Canada follows the path of our targets, Canada's cumulative emissions will exceed the population-based share of the global carbon budget for remaining under 2 degrees C before 2025 and under 3 degrees C before 2050.

-According to the Western Resources Institute (WRI):
+According to the World Resources Institute (WRI):

 Among the top 10 absolute emitters, only two have per capita emissions that are below the world average.
 Canada, the United States, and Russia emit more than double the global average per person.
 On the other end of the spectrum, India’s per capita emissions are only one-third of the global average.